 Around 32 women every day in the UK are killed by breast cancer.
 Since Le Cure 2014, the wife of a good friend of mine was one of those statistics, leaving behind 4 teenage children.
 We all know of many more such cases through friends, some of whom will be riding this year motivated by very personal associations.
 And there will be at least one other lady on Le Cure this year who has been through it herself.

 That pointless waste will keep happening until the Prof and people like our research fellows stop it.
 And they need your money to keep funding their pioneering research.

-If that isn’t enough to entice you, pause for a moment to consider the truly horrendous nature of the challenge ahead of this year’s 80 riders (of which I am again one – big gulp):
+If that isn’t enough to entice you, pause for a moment to consider the truly horrendous nature of the challenge ahead for this year’s Curistas:

 We will, in short, have earned your cash so please send us as much as you feasibly can.
 In return, we promise to use it for the best purpose imaginable.
 And you get to have the warm glow of having actually made a real, tangible difference.
 Go on.